unist-analytics/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
-- Visitors
+- Professors

 ---

-Sungil Kim, Ph.D., is an assistant professor in the school of management engineering at the Ulsan National Institute of Science and Technology (UNIST).
+Welcome to the Data Analytics Lab at the Ulsan National Institute of Science and Technology (UNIST).
-I especially focus on developement of novel statistical methods for solving complex engineering problems.
+Our research focuses on developement of novel statistical methods for solving complex engineering problems.
+Our team pursues leading-edge research in the field of data science and business analytics with industry, government, and community partners.
+Our research can be characterized by three aspects: i) statistics as a research methodology, ii) motivation from real data, and iii) applications to industry."

+The Principal Investigator, Sungil Kim, Ph.D., is an assistant professor in the school of management engineering.
+His research interests include industrial statistics and data analytics, quality engineering and management, and machine learning and data mining.
+He has served in a number of leadership positions at UNIST, domestically, and internationally.
+For more details, you can find his vitae.